 |

-financial incentives to the companies.
-The city and county had MSA diagnose
+by having provided financial incentives to the companies.
+The city and county

-the lack of profitability of the firms and prescribe changes.
-We performed
+had MSA diagnose the lack of profitability of the firms and prescribe

-product portfolio analysis showing that 28 of the 44 products of the firm were unprofitable, and that
+changes.
+We performed product portfolio analysis showing that 28 of the 44 products of the firm were unprofitable,

 comparisons which identified strengths and weaknesses of the companies.
 Our